matejmarek/Hardwario-data-visualization/README.md

 # Hardwario_data_visualization

-## Programs to work with measuring station hardwario.
+## Programs to work with measuring station hardwario outcomes.

 <i>hardvario-temp.txt</i> is an example outcome, from hardwario station, after using specific program in its Playground.
 And in folders are possible outcomes after using this programs.